kontent-ai/gatsby-starter/README.md

 just rebuild the site using `npm run develop` or `gatsby develop` (should you have Gatsby CLI installed).

-This [error](https://github.com/gatsbyjs/gatsby/issues/8053) occurs rather randomly; mostly due to issues with building of the internal schema.
-If it cannot be solved by rebuilding with `npm run develop` or raising the `version` field in the [package.json](https://github.com/Kentico/cloud-gatsby/blob/master/plugins/gatsby-source-kentico-cloud/package.json) of the source plugin, then you should look for other root causes (not related to [building of the schema](https://github.com/gatsbyjs/gatsby/issues/2674#issuecomment-340510736)).
+This [error](https://github.com/gatsbyjs/gatsby/issues/8053) is caused by Gatsby having difficulties with class instances that our JS SDK produces.
+It can be worked around by running `npm run develop` or `gatsby develop` once more.

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/gatsby-source-kentico-cloud?pixel)